Find out how much time does it take to load the web page from Mobile devices from multiple locations.

 - Around half of visitors will leave if a page doesn’t load within 3 seconds.

 You may consider the following to optimize your web page for mobile users.

-Go responsive – having your web page responsive ensure page elements like a smaller image is served to reduce the overall page size and page outlet is fit to the device size/resolution for better user experience.
+Go responsive – having your web page responsive to ensure page elements like a smaller image are served to reduce the overall page size, and page outlet are fitted to the device size/resolution for better user experience.

-Make Mobile-Friendly – it’s must.
-Google consider this in their search ranking so ensure web page is designed to fit the mobile.
+Make Mobile-Friendly – it’s a must.
+Google considers this in their search ranking so ensure the web page is designed to fit the mobile.

 Now, it’s tool showcase time.

 Uptrends let you test your sites on multiple mobile devices (Apple, Google, Samsung, LG, Nokia, Amazon Kindle) and show the results instantly.

 You can select to test from Asia, Europe, and North America.
 Also, got an option to choose the speed between native to 2G/3G/4G simulation.